-Leave just enough cash in a savings account to cover six months worth of living expenses — this is an emergency fund.
+First, always leave just enough cash in a savings account to cover six months worth of living expenses — this is an emergency fund.

 So the ideal split looks something like:

-A good rule of thumb to adopt when figuring out your asset allocation is: Take your age and subtract it from 100.
+From our research online, a good rule of thumb to adopt when figuring out your asset allocation is: Take your age and subtract it from 100.
 This is the percentage of your stock market portfolio you should put in stocks.
 The rest goes into bonds.

 This way, the older you get the more you will have allocated to the safe haven and low volatility of bonds.
 The younger you are, the more you can withstand volatility in the markets and, therefore, the more you should be exposed to stocks.

 The calculation behind how much cash you need depends on whether you are still working or have retired.
 We’ll do a full post covering these scenarios and more in greater detail.